-- In Key Stage 1 and EYFS, classes have a Number of the Day, completed weekly, within which pupils are taught to make connections and apply their understanding of mathematical concepts through just one number. - In Key Stage 2, children complete Fluent in Five, which are 5-minute sessions looking at fluency within calculations and developing reasoning through discussion of appropriate methods. - Across the school a CPA (concrete, pictorial and abstract) approach is applied to support depth of understanding across calculations and mathematical concepts (examples noted in calculation policy). - Every maths lesson includes an element of fluency, reasoning and problem solving to develop a depth of understanding across the mathematics curriculum. - Lessons are structured in a way that includes teacher modelling, pair work and independent learning with a 'hinge question' to assess progress within a lesson, allowing for immediate targeted support and scaffolding of tasks. - Learning tasks are adapted so pupils can access them, with support in place using scaffolding and tasks are extended in a way designed to deepen thinking and develop problem solving and reasoning skills.
+- In Key Stage 1 and EYFS, classes have a Number of the Day, within which pupils are taught to make connections and apply their understanding of mathematical concepts through just one number. - In Key Stage 2, children complete Fluent in Five, which is 5-minute daily sessions looking at fluency within calculations and developing reasoning through discussion of appropriate methods. - Across the school a CPA (concrete, pictorial and abstract) approach is applied to support depth of understanding across calculations and mathematical concepts (examples noted in calculation policy). - Every maths lesson includes an element of fluency, reasoning and problem solving to develop a depth of understanding across the mathematics curriculum. - Learning tasks are adapted so pupils can access them, with support in place using scaffolding and tasks are extended in a way designed to deepen thinking and develop problem solving and reasoning skills.